 Can you give the employee a TV to look at that won’t disrupt their work?
 Or maybe allow them to listen to music with headphones?
 Put your thinking cap on and find creative ways to make a bad job more tolerable.

 4. Make The Position Easier:

 One way to improve employee performance is to make their job easier.
-No one likes to be overwhelmed or come into work everyday to a headache.
-You can look at the position and come up with a list of ways to make the position easier.
+No one likes to be overwhelmed or come into work every day to a headache.
+You can look at the position and come up with a list of ways to make the job easier.